melchoyce/aventurine/README.md

 ===
 by [Kelly Dwan](redradar.net) and [Mel Choyce](choycedesign.com)

-Flat Writer is a free WordPress theme...
+Aventurine is a free WordPress theme...

 ###Feature